copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Add a function find_boss() that returns the boss of the current level and whether it's their lair level or merely in their domain.
 - The corrmaze level flag and its associated behavior are removed.
+- Add a struct to the global context that tracks information about demon lords and princes (called "archfiends" collectively in the code): how many of them are present, whether any of them have escaped the dungeon, and if they are designated to have a wish this game.